mshangle1/watchmen/README.md

 ## Features

 - **Watchmen is an API automation framework for any API type**
-    - With Watchmen you can configure your request, apply data transformations, send it and receive a response Then you can validate response and retrieve any data from it for the future use
+    - With Watchmen you can configure your request, apply data transformations and generation on runtime, send request and receive a response
+      Then you can validate response and retrieve any data from it for the future use
 - **Allowing data driven approach**
     - You can define input data as Cucumber data tables, csv, Json, Xml, txt, yaml files